s-ludwig/dlibgit/readme.md

 On win32 some libgit functions work with either form of slashes, but you should prefer using forward slashes.

 ## Usage tips
-As a convenience you can import `git2.all` or `git2._` to import all modules at once.
+As a convenience you can import `git.c.all` or `git.c` (with the new 2.064 package import feature) to import all modules at once.

 ## Documentation